jentery/mdia200v6/worksheet1.md

 The degree to which they:

+* Address every aspect of the prompt.
-* Address the prompt across writing and media practice, including the use of audio, images, and video.
+* Persuasively combine writing with media (including images, audio, text, and video).
 * Engage and even enhance the course material.
-* Are supported by a convincing, if not compelling, use of detail and examples.
+* Are supported by a convincing use of detail and examples.
 * Apply terminology and concepts from class discussions, course handouts, lectures, and slides.
-* Combine (where applicable) media theories and concepts with media practice.
+* Integrate media theory with media practice.
 * Communicate what you're learning from the prompted exercises.
-* Communicate synthetically and make connections.
+* Communicate synthetically and make connections across the course material.

 We will use the following rubric, based on [UVic's official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies), to assess your responses.